lanl-aea/turbo-turtle/docs/user.rst

 These examples are (nearly) identical to the Abaqus examples above, but appended with the ``--backend cubit`` option.
 Because the commands are (nearly) identical, they will be included as a single command block.
-See the :ref:`turbo_turtle_cli` documentation for caveats in behavior for the Cubit implementation and translation of Abaqus jargon to Cubit jargon.
+See the :ref:`turbo_turtle_cli` documentation for caveats in behavior for the Cubit implementation and translation of Abaqus language to Cubit language.
 The list of commands will be expanded as they are implemented.

 .. note::